vv9k/pkger/README.md

 **pkger** has 2 concepts - images and recipes.
 Each recipe is a sort of build mainfest that allows **pkger** to create the final package.
 Images are directories that contain a `Dockerfile` as well as optional other files that might get included in the image build phase.

+## Images

+**pkger** will cache images with dependencies installed for each target to reduce then number of times the dependencies have to be pulled from remote sources.
+This saves a lot of space, time and bandwith.

 ## Recipe

 The recipe is divided into 2 required (*metadata*, *build*) and 3 optional (*config*, *install*, *env*) parts: